abandoned call (inbound)

 The PSTN is the aggregate of the world’s circuit-switched telephone networks.
 The technical operation of the PSTN adheres to the standards created by the ITU-T. These standards allow different networks in different countries to interconnect seamlessly.
 The E.163 and E.164 standards provide a single global address space for telephone numbers.
 The combination of the interconnected networks and the single numbering plan make it possible for any phone in the world to dial any other phone.

-A quality admin is an Engage system user with permission and access to manage quality management policies.
+A quality admin is a user with permission and access to manage quality management policies.
 A quality admin can also create and manage evaluation forms, assign quality evaluations, coordinate calibration assignments, and view all activity in Quality Management.
+For more information about the permissions included in the default Quality Admin role, see Products, roles, and permissions list.

 quality admin policy

-A quality evaluator is an Engage system user with permission and access to be assigned and to complete Quality Management evaluations and calibration evaluations.
+A quality evaluator is a user with permission and access to be assigned and to complete Quality Management evaluations and calibration evaluations.

 quality management policies